nitinkc/nitinkc.github.io/_posts/Java/2023-10-10-asynchronous-programming.md

 ### complete(T value):

-The complete(T value) method allows you to manually complete a CompletableFuture with a specific result value.
+* allows to manually complete a CompletableFuture with a specific result value.
-This method can be used when you want to provide a result explicitly, bypassing the actual asynchronous computation.
+* to provide a result explicitly, bypassing the actual asynchronous computation.

+{% gist nitinkc/28618b6feb55df00447289a75b351dba %}

 # Streams API vs Async API